 How does smoking affect intermittent fasting?

-While smoking does not interrupt the fasting state, it can still have adverse effects on the body during fasting periods.
 Nicotine and other harmful substances present in cigarettes can affect insulin sensitivity and disrupt the body’s metabolic processes.
 This interference could potentially hinder the full benefits of intermittent fasting, such as improved blood sugar levels and insulin sensitivity.

 Plus, bear in mind that some branded cigarettes contain sugary additives such as corn syrup.
 Smoking these cigarettes can lead to the absorption of that sugar and may trigger an insulin response.
 This response activates the digestive system and may break your fast.